MetalDent/GSoC-Progress/log.md

     - Got the checkbox images from Flaticon and converted them to the headers
     - Created Checkbox class
 - Bertl explained the LVP of PIC16 in detail, see LVP_notes.txt or #gsoc2020 logs

+### Day 22-27 : May 26-31, Tuesday-Sunday
+- Documented and practiced again everything Bertl explained on Monday
+- Compared remote_e.asm and remote_w.asm hex files with Bootloader
+- Took some snapshots of the remote setup when:
+    - BL was flashed
+    - BL was not flashed
+    - Remote was switched off
+- Read about ICSP writing, the flow charts in PIC16 pdf are helpful and show what I need to do

+## Coding Phase I:

+### Day 1,2 : June 1-2, Monday, Tuesday
+- Started coding and I'm keep refering to the flow charts